ryanemmans/city-explorer/README.md

 Name of feature: 4.
 Errors: As a user, I want clear messages if something goes wrong so I know if I need to make any changes or try again in a different manner.

 - Estimate of time needed to complete: 3 hours
-- Start time:
+- Start time: 12:00pm
-- Finish time:
+- Finish time: 1:00pm
-- Actual time needed to complete:
+- Actual time needed to complete: 1 hour